kupehtci/DOCUMENTATION/MACHINE LEARNING/KNOWLEDGE REPRESENTATION/KR - Knowledge Reasoning.md

 Phases:
 1. `Detection` relevant tules getted from the KB, set of rules applicable to a particular situation (state) of the fact base array forming conflict.
-2. `Select the rule`: Control strategy and select wich rule to apply to new facts.
+2. `Select the rule`: Control strategy and select which rule to apply to new facts.
-3. `Application`: aplicate the rule on an instantiation of variables are the modification of working memory.
+3. `Application`: apply the rule on an instantiation of variables are the modification of working memory.
 4. Repeat or stop if problem is solved.